Please Note:

 Approval Denied.
 The project has significant issues which make approval unwarranted.
 The researcher may not conduct the project, and the IRB will provide the rationale for the decision.
 The researcher may resubmit the project to the fully convened IRB if 1) the reasons given for disapproval can be corrected and addressed; or 2) the project was subject to only minimal or expedited review and the researcher would like the full IRB to provide the final decision.
 In order to appeal a decision, the researcher should submit a written justification of their request to the Director of Research Compliance.

-With any type of review or decision, a researcher is welcome to submit additional information to clarify the planned research practices at any point during the review process and may request to meet with the Director of Research Compliance, the IRB Chair, the Vice President for Research and Economic Development, or the IRB to discuss the decision on the research proposal.
+With any type of review or decision, a researcher is welcome to submit additional information to clarify the planned research practices at any point during the review process and may request to meet with the Director of Research Compliance, the IRB Chair, the Vice President for Research or the IRB to discuss the decision on the research proposal.

 Research eligible for expedited review, and reviewed via an expedited procedure may be forwarded to the full board, after a rationale has been provided by the expedited reviewer(s) regarding determination of more than minimal risk.